 The Departments of Medicine, Psychiatry and Family Medicine have pooled resources to train leaders and support a monthly series of Balint Groups for our faculty.
 Both daytime and evening groups are available for you to join.
 Groups will meet monthly and following the first three sessions, members will be asked to commit to regular attendance.

 Questions?
 Contact: Katie Morrison

 Modeled after COMPASS Groups at Mayo Clinic, which saw a decrease burnout as much as 15 percent.
-Open to all Department of Medicine staff, faculty (APP's, MDs, DO, PhD's) and trainees, these self-formed groups of 6-7 participants meet 12 times in one year for at least one hour over a meal, and talk about a topic from a list of topics developed for the groups.
+Open to all Department of Medicine staff, faculty (APP's, MDs, DO, PhD's) and trainees, these self-formed groups of 6-7 participants meet 6 times in six months for at least one hour over a meal, and talk about a topic from a list of topics developed for the groups.
 If you are interested in forming and leading a WellDOM @ the Table group Contact Katie Morrison email@example.com.

 The Stress Continuum was first created for use by the U.S. Marine Corps for use in combat setting.
 Often used as a snapshot at how soldiers were managing stress in combat operations, Lauren McGladrey, PMHNP, senior instructor in the College of Nursing, adapted the Stress Continuum for First Responders.The Stress Continuum can be used as a self-assessment tool, in order to provide those affected by single incident or cumulative stress to detect early and late changing reactions caused by overwhelming stress.
 Stress Continuum badge cards are available upon request by contacting Katie Morrison.